Is LifeLock Worth It in 2026? An Honest Look at the Pros and Cons

 LifeLock Restoration services tab

-Norton LifeLock offers competitively robust identity theft protection.
-However, it’s not worth it if you need an affordable family-friendly plan.
-It lacks bundled parental controls, so a better alternative is Aura, which offers numerous child protection features in its Aura Family plan.
+LifeLock offers competitively robust identity theft protection.
+However, it's not worth it if you need an affordable family-friendly plan.
+It lacks bundled parental controls, so the best LifeLock alternative is Aura, which offers numerous child protection features in its Aura Family plan.

 Aura Parental Controls ProtectMe